Best Shooting Games for Low-End PCs

 These games are strong alternatives that fell just outside the top ten due to factors like install size, population, or added setup steps.
 They’re still great fits for specific tastes or slightly stronger iGPUs.

-Titanfall 2’s campaign is a movement-shooter masterclass with precise gunfeel and smart level design that runs acceptably at 720p on iGPUs.
-It nearly made the top ten on mechanics alone.
-However, multiplayer now relies on the community Northstar client, which requires manual setup and server browsing.
-That mod dependency and a larger ~45GB install push it into honorable mention territory under our guardrails.
-If you’re comfortable installing Northstar and can spare the storage, it’s still one of the best-feeling shooters you can play on modest hardware.
+Titanfall 2's campaign is a movement-shooter masterclass, and the single-player experience runs acceptably at 720p on iGPUs—precise gunfeel, wall-running, mech segments, and level design that regularly surprises.
+It nearly made the top ten on campaign mechanics alone.
+The issue is multiplayer: official servers are gone and you now need the community Northstar client, which means downloading a separate launcher and manually browsing servers.
+That mod dependency, combined with a ~45GB install, pushed it out of the top ten.
+If you can spare the storage and don't mind the Northstar setup, it's still one of the best-feeling shooters available on modest hardware.

 Related reading: Best Multiplayer PS5 Games